NovakGu/aws-cdk/packages/@aws-cdk/aws-stepfunctions-tasks/README.md

 Add a new Fargate Profile to a cluster.
 Corresponds to the [`createFargateProfile`](https://docs.aws.amazon.com/eks/latest/APIReference/API_CreateFargateProfile.html) API in EKS.

+Amazon EKS uses service-linked roles which contain the permissions Amazon EKS requires to call other services on your behalf.
+If these service-linked roles do not exist in your account already, you must add the iam:CreateServiceLinkedRole permission to the IAM role used by Step Functions.
+For more information, see Using Service-Linked Roles in the Amazon EKS User Guide.

+The IAM role used by Step Functions must have iam:PassRole permissions to pass the cluster IAM role to Amazon EKS.
+For more information, see Amazon EKS cluster IAM role in the Amazon EKS User Guide.

 ```ts
 new tasks.EksCreateFargateProfile(stack, 'Create a Fargate Profile', {
   fargateProfileName: 'fargateprofilename',